-Generally a crown fails not because there is something wrong with the crown, but usually due to decay in the tooth around the crown or the rest of the mouth changes (such as teeth get darker, but crown stays the same) and this makes the crown stand out or the gum recedes around the crown.
+Generally a crown fails not because there is something wrong with the crown, but due to decay in the tooth around the crown, or a change in the rest of the mouth (such as teeth get darker, but crown stays the same) and this makes the crown stand out or the gum recede around the crown.

-Depending on the situation a crown should last for approximately ten years, if the supporting tooth stays healthy.
-It is important though that you maintain regular dental check ups over this time, because if something starts going wrong with the crown it can more easily be corrected at an early stage.
+Depending on the situation, a crown should last for approximately 10 years, if the supporting tooth stays healthy.
+It is important though that you maintain regular dental check-ups over this time, because if something starts going wrong with the crown it can more easily be corrected at an early stage.

 what are crowns made of?